flugg/fansasstic-library/readme.md

 Fansasstic Library
 ======

 Fansasstic Library is included as a dependency by the [Fansasstic framework](http://github.com/flugger/fansasstic) and is a Sass library of functions that existentially extends the Sass language.
 The library consists of functions that manipulate different data types, like strings, lists and maps.
-It also brings some useful math functions, for instance the possibility to multiply all values in a list or map by a multiplier, or even multiply it by another list or map - same goes for all basic arithmetic operations.
+It also brings some useful math functions, for among others the possibility to multiply all values in a list or map by a multiplier, or even by another list or map - same goes for all basic arithmetic operations.

 A lot of the functions are much inspired by libraries made by [Hugo Giraudel](https://github.com/HugoGiraudel), more particularly [SassyLists](https://github.com/at-import/SassyLists).

+## Philosofy
+There are tons of Sass libraries out there, some of which are very robust and well tested.
+Why another Sass library?
+Well, instead of importing tons of different libraries for every new Sass project I started, I was looking for a more unified experience.
+I wanted an extensive library that made Sass even stronger than it already is, by including many useful functions that Sass doesn't already bring out of the box.

 ## Installing
 If you want to install the Fansasstic framework (which automatically installs this repository as a dependency), you should head to [this repository](http://github.com/flugger/fansasstic).
 You can aso install the Fansasstic Library as a standalone library; choose your prefered way of installing: